 Note.-M. Witt came to me the day after the foregoing sitting to tell me that he had questioned a person who had nursed his mother in her last illness, and she had acknowledged all the particulars as quite exact, particularly those concerning the unfastening of her dress in front, inasmuch as she was unable to bear any pressure on the chest.
-M. Witt had not seen his mother for eight years before her death; he could not be aware of this particularity, which is no proof of the communication of thoughts.
+M. Witt had not seen

-128. Madame C- asks for Madame S. B-Adèle says that she perceives an old lady, with grey hair, projecting forehead, eyebrows pretty thick, fine large eyes, nose ordinary, mouth well made, rather small than large; chin well formed, a pretty cut figure, slight rosy colour on the cheek-bones, small well-made hands, middling stature, and altogether a lady-like looking woman.
-She was lively and good; of an open disposition, speaking freely her mind, and sorry for it the mo-She suffered in the stomach, and from palpitations of the heart; she had rheumatic pains, and suffered from lowness of spirits.
+128. Madame C- asks for Madame S. B- Adèle says that she perceives an old lady, with gray hair, projecting forehead, eyebrows pretty thick, fine large eyes, nose ordinary. mouth well made, rather small than large; chin well formed. a pretty cut figure, slight rosy color on the cheek-bones, small. well-made hands, middling stature, and altogether a lady-like looking woman.
+She was lively and good; of an open disposition, speaking freely her mind, and sorry for it the moment after.
+She suffered in the stomach, and from palpitations of the heart; she had rheumatic pains, and suffered from lowness of spirits.
 She was long ill, and supported her illness with fortitude, told no one the full amount of her suffering, took consolation in religion, but in a religion of the heart.
 She must also have experienced a sort of weight in the lower part of her stomach.
-I believe she died of a suffocation, which, I think, was the consequence of a neglected cold. see that her lungs are choked up-this was the cause of her difficulty of breathing, especially when dying; her agony was a very long one.
+I believe she died of a suffocation, which, I think, was the consequence of a neglected cold.
+I see that her lungs are choked up-this was the cause of her difficulty of breathing, especially when dying; her agony was a very long one.
 Despite her great sufferings, she has an air of sweetness overspreading her countenance.
 She is an angel, who quitted the earth, regretting only those she left behind her.
 From her virtues she had no fear of death; she tells me that she is your mother.
 She must have had a son whom she dearly loved as she did you.
 She is happy, and desires you to be informed that you have passed through trials that will never be renewed.
 She recommends you to take good care of your husband, saying that he is a worthy man, deserving all your attention; she adds that her position, happy as it was on earth, was not sufficiently so to prevent her from tormenting herself very much, and that she was not truly happy till she entered the world of spirits.